SyncfusionExamples/winforms-datagrid-example/README.md

 # Getting Started with the WinForms DataGrid of Syncfusion
 A quick start project that helps you to create the Syncfusion WinForms DataGrid and bind data collection to it.
-You will also learn how to perform sorting, grouping, filtering, editing and selection operations in WinForms DataGrid.
+You will also learn how to perform few data operations like sorting, grouping, filtering, editing and selection operations in WinForms DataGrid.

 Watch the video now: